 Visit the UW holiday calendar for specific dates.

-If a holiday falls on a Saturday, it is observed on the preceding Friday.
-If a holiday falls on Sunday, it is observed the following Monday.
+If a holiday falls on a Saturday, it is observed the preceding Friday.
+If it falls on a Sunday, it is observed the following Monday.
 However, this day change does not apply to UW Medicine classified employees who work schedules that normally include holidays as part of 24 hours a day, seven days a week staffing or work in a clinic that is open on weekends.

 Full-time employees receive eight hours of regular pay for each holiday.

 Part-time employees, working 0.5 FTE or higher, are paid at a prorated amount based on their FTE.
 For example, a 0.5 FTE employee receives four hours of pay; a 0.75 FTE receives six hours.

 Unless a more specific collective bargaining agreement term, Professional Staff Program provision, or civil service rule applies, to be paid for a scheduled holiday, you must be in pay status as follows: